-Luton in Bedfordshire and Dartford in Kent are in second and third position, with rental yields of over 4.7 per cent.
-They’re both popular commuter towns within easy reach of London.
+Colchester in Essex and Luton in Bedfordshire are in second and third position, with rental yields of over 3.78 per cent.
+Colchester has the strongest capital gains of all postcode areas over the last 12 months, while Luton remains a popular commuter town within easy reach of London.

-The buy-to-let index is compiled using data from the Land Registry and Zoopla, and ranks postcodes based on the key metrics of rental yield, capital gains, rental price growth and transaction volume growth.
+The buy-to-let index is compiled using data from the Land Registry and Zoopla, and ranks English and Welsh postcodes based on the key metrics of rental yield, capital gains, rental price growth and transaction volume growth.

 To calculate rental yield, the annual rent received on a property is taken as a percentage of its market price.